• Services

 Below is a handy guide to the important differences in welding procedures, common applications and unique advantages of tubes and ports as conduits for media held in a containment product.

-Differences in the Welding Process
+Differences in the welding process

 Tube welds and port welds use a form of sealing known as radio frequency welding.
 Radio frequency welding uses a high frequency current to heat and seal together two sheets of compatible material.
 The process often uses two tooling dies (i.e. molds) that put pressure on the heated materials and form the seal.